-The Columbian Ground Squirrel in Manning Park, British Columbia
+Columbian Ground Squirrels and Their Life in Manning Park, BC

 The Columbian ground squirrel is an engaging little animal that lives in North America.
-One of its Canadian habitats is Manning Park.
-This is a large provincial park located in the southern interior portion of British Columbia.
-I live in British Columbia and have enjoyed observing the ground squirrels in Manning Park for many years.
+One of its Canadian habitats is E. C. Manning Provincial Park in British Columbia.
+The park is located in the southern interior portion of British Columbia.
+I live in BC and have enjoyed observing the ground squirrels in Manning Park for many years.

-The Columbian ground squirrel lives in colonies and builds an extensive burrow system.
-The chirping calls of the squirrels at their burrow entrances and their cautious explorations beyond the burrows are very entertaining to observe.
-The Manning Park squirrels are best seen in the picnic area beside Lightning Lake, where there is often a large concentration of animals.
+The animals live in colonies and build an extensive burrow system.
+Their chirping calls at their burrow entrances and their cautious explorations beyond the burrows are very entertaining to observe.
+The Manning Park ground squirrels are often seen in the picnic area beside Lightning Lake, where there is sometimes a large concentration of the animals.

 The scientific name of the Columbian ground squirrel is Spermophilus columbianus or Urocitellus columbianus.
 It's found in British Columbia and Alberta in Canada and in Washington, Oregon, Idaho, and Montana in the United States.